2chevskii/helper-modules/README.md

 > Note that provided library does not use `async` features yet, it will be improved later.
 Try to avoid logging every single message, if your bot works in 1000+ guilds, that can downgrade the performance for a significant amount

-> Also don't forget that this library is highly WIP, things might change throughout the time
+> Also don't forget that this library is highly WIP, things might change throughout the time<br>
+> This documentation is official, but not necessarily contain all the latest info.
+JSDoc comments are more precise at this point<br>
+> Latest buildable version of package will always be located in 'develop' branch, 'master' is for stable and fully tested versions

 ## Logging
 `LogHandler` class is intended to be used as logger.